 If you wish to keep the bird, find a companion bird of the same or similar species.
-A list of avian rescue organizations can be found at Avian Protection Society or Avian Welfare Coalition.
-Check shelters, humane societies, animal rights groups, newspapers, and nursing homes—some birds can live for more than 100 years, often outliving their human companions.(8)
+A list of avian rescue organizations can be found at Avian Welfare Coalition.
+Check shelters, humane societies, animal rights groups, newspapers, and nursing homes—some birds can live for more than 80 years, often outliving their human companions.9

 Many people do not want to get another bird because they are afraid that the first bird won’t pay enough attention to them anymore.
 If the bird does pay less attention to his or her human friends, it just proves how starved for same-species attention he or she was.
 Two birds can actually be easier to care for than one—with the companionship of another bird, they may be less disruptive and destructive.
 When the birds have become friends, you can be comforted by the fact that they have each other’s company when you are not home.

 The following tips will help keep birds healthy, calm, and contented: